Highlights from the Ratings and Financial Report for Invitation Homes Inc. (INVH)

-Invitation Homes Inc. (NYSE:INVH) went down by -4.76% from its latest closing price compared to the recent 1-year high of $32.70.
-The company’s stock price has collected -0.25% of loss in the last five trading sessions.
+Invitation Homes Inc. (NYSE:INVH) went up by 1.53% from its latest closing price compared to the recent 1-year high of $32.70.
+The company’s stock price has collected 0.69% of gains in the last five trading sessions.
 Press Release reported on 10/28/20 that Invitation Homes Reports Third Quarter 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.